mjromper/qmi-qs-seed/README.md

 - Edit shared persistence configuration file *./files/sp-config.xml* with the hostname of your scenario.

 - Modify markdown README.md file to describe your scenario in detail.
-This file is the information page for the users of your scenaio, include details such: itent, description, software intalled, URLs, users, support information, etc.
+This file is the information page for the users of your scenario, include details such: itent, description, software installed, URLs, users, support information, etc.